KaanKutlu/react_django_postgres_template/README.md

 # Unnamed Template

-This is a simple template for a django, react-frontend, postgres db.
+This is a simple template for a django, react-frontend, and postgres db.

 ## Docker Setutp